Updated: January 03, 2022

-For instance, if you are holding a Jeevan Laabh Policy with Sum Assured amount of Rs.10 lakhs and policy term for 25 years.
-The bonus declared this year (2019-2020) is Rs.
-50, then your bonus amount would be Rs.
-50,000 for the current year that you will receive on maturity.
+For instance, if you are holding a Jeevan Laabh Policy with a Sum Assured amount of Rs.
+10 lakhs and policy term for 25 years.
+The bonus declared this year (2021-2022) is Rs.
+47, then your bonus amount would be Rs.
+47,000 for the current year that you will receive on maturity.

 #2.
 Final Additional Bonus (FAB) or Terminal Bonus